 *Saturday morning 9-11 am onsite at Fenn Chapel, (2nd Sat of each month) Contact Doug Richards

 Opportunities exist for “drop in” participants who would like to “test out” the small group model of spiritual sharing.
+The Thurs afternoon group has a few openings.
+Contact office@cvuus.org with interest.

-A different door into Small Group Ministry is provided by Affinity Groups, groups that share a common interest or life experience and want to share based on these experiences.
+Is provided by Affinity Groups, groups that share a common interest or life experience and want to share based on these experiences.
 Find out more about the available affinity groups here.